moxplayer/affinity-privacy-policy/README.md

 thus calculate recommendation on their smartphones locally.
 In a nutshell, the Application replicates the Word-of-Mouth phenomonen of recommendation in social interactions in digital D2D-fashion interactions.
 We follow in the footsteps of the PocketLens project.

-#The usage data collected by Google (implementing Google Analytics) - as the store provider - are limited to the usage behavior of the elements within
-#the app such as usage time, [fill in what is actually being tracked by Google].
-This explicitly does not include personal movie preferences or information
-#on data exchanges between users in provimity.

-#This Privacy Notice describes how we process personal app usage data we collect from individuals in relation to their use of our Application and the measures we
-#take to assist the users of our Application to comply with data protection law that applies to them.
-In legal terms, we are the data controller, as we
-# determine the means and/or purposes of the processing.

 This Privacy Notice only covers data processing carried out by Affinity.
 The Privacy Notice does not address, and we are not responsible for, the privacy practices of any third parties.